Sheldon-Lloyd/Cyber.Beast/comic/makkusu/3/page-10-script.md

 # Page 10
-Makkusu: I just got a letter.
+Max: I just got a letter.

-Makkusu is seen sweating and has a look of anticipation
+Max is seen sweating and has a look of anticipation

-Makkusu reads the Message out loud.
+Max reads the Message out loud.

-Makkusu: Dear Makkusu Light, we are would like to inform you that...
+Max: Dear Max Light, we are would like to inform you that...